arajajyothibabu/quotes/README.md

 > The art of knowing is knowing what to ignore.

-> If you need inspirtion, don't do it.
+> If you need inspiration, don't do it.